windicss/docs/guide/features/dark-mode.md

 Windi CSS has out-of-box Dark Mode support.

 By prefixing the `dark:` variant to the utilities, they will only apply when dark mode is enabled.
-At the following example, the `Preview` text will be red on light mode and green on dark mode.
+With the following example, the `Preview` text will be red on the light mode, and green on the dark mode.
 Try play with it:

 <DarkModeSwitch />